kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 On my system, I am observing that xterm writes characters one by one immediately after I've pressed a keyboard button.
 Yet `cat` receives the whole line only after I've pressed Enter.
-Moreover, I can use the Backspace key to erase previously entered characters which is relatively complicated logic.
+Moreover, I can use the Backspace key to erase previously entered characters, which is relatively complicated logic.
 This logic is part of what tty is capable of.

 ```